snootched/cb-lcars/doc/cb-lcars-state-system.md

 Each of these is configurable in the UI editor for the cards.

-State styles can be applied to components such as:
+State styles can be applied to various components such as:
 - Borders
 - Backgrounds
 - Text
-- Buttons
 - etc.
 > **Tip**
 > When using Light entities, you can choose to have your colour
 > match the light's current colour.
 You can choose this from
-> the colour picker list, or by using the variable `var(--custom-button-light-color)`
+> the colour picker list, or by using the variables `var(--button-card-light-color)` or `var(--button-card-light-color-no-temperature)`

 Example of configuration (editable via UI):
 ```yaml